-Subject to the existence of normal market condition as determined by Issuers, you may 9 redeem structured products prior to their maturity.
-You may sell but you shall not be entitled by the withdraw all or part of your investment without the Jacuar's prior capacity (which if to withdraw all or part of your investment without the Issuer's prior consent (which, if granted, may be subject to such conditions and terms as the Issuer may require).
+Subject to the existence of normal market condition as determined by Issuers, you may a redeem structured products prior to their maturity.
+You may sell but you shall not be entitled to withdraw all or part of your investment without the Issuer's prior consent (which, if granted, may be subject to such conditions and terms as the Issuer may require).
 Such conditions to include (without limitation) the date and time of redemption of structured products which shall occur on a business day as determined by the Issuer after written request for early redemption is received from you.